RunDevelopment/refa/README.md

   * Construction from other FA, the intersection of two FA, or a finite set of words
   * Print internal representation in a human-readable form
   * Test whether a word is accepted
-  * Test whether the language of an FA is the empty set
+  * Test whether the language of an FA is the empty set/a finite set
-  * Test whether the language of an FA is a finite set
+  * Accept all prefixes of a language

 - DFA specific operations